 The speed of your site is extremely important.
 But how fast is fast enough?
 The answer is "two seconds or less".
 That means that ideally, each page of your site, especially your home page, should load in two seconds or less.
 This is because of Google's "mobile first" initiative which means they measure the quality of your site based on how it performs on slower mobile networks and phones rather than high-speed desktop connections.

-How do you measure page speed?
+How do you measure the page speed of a website?

 Lighthouse is Googles' own measurement of speed and quality.
 You get your information right from the source.
 You'll need the Google Chrome browser and a browser extension called Lighthouse.